Dr. med. Dirk Manski

 Anesthesia for Prostate Laser Vaporization:

-Spinal anesthesia or general anesthesia is recommended.
+Spinal anesthesia or general anesthesia.

 Perioperative Antibiotic Prophylaxis:

 Perioperative antibiotic prophylaxis is recommended.
 Since laser vaporization leaves behind a necrotic zone within the prostatic fossa, urinary tract infections are common after the procedure.
-A prophylactic lose-dose antibiotic treatment for 7 days is often done.
+A prophylactic lose-dose antibiotic treatment for 7 days is often prescribed.

 Preoperative Preparations: